Adri6336/gpt-voice-conversation-chatbot/README.md

 - Save a custom preset to have an experience better suited for you and your needs

 - Customize the bot's name

+- Chat with GPT via the terminal (Windows and Linux)